oracle/terraform-provider-oci/website/docs/r/mysql_channel.html.markdown

 		* `policy` - (Required) (Updatable) Specifies how the replication channel handles anonymous transactions.
 		* `uuid` - (Applicable when policy=ASSIGN_MANUAL_UUID) (Updatable) The UUID that is used as a prefix when generating transaction identifiers for anonymous transactions coming from the source.
 You can change the UUID later.
 	* `hostname` - (Required) (Updatable) The network address of the MySQL instance.
+	* `must_use_ipv6on_dual_stack` - (Optional) (Updatable) Whether the connection of the channel will be requested using the IPv6 address of the dual stack DB system or not.
+Default: False.
 	* `password` - (Required) (Updatable) The password for the replication user.
 The password must be between 8 and 32 characters long, and must contain at least 1 numeric character, 1 lowercase character, 1 uppercase character, and 1 special (nonalphanumeric) character.
 	* `port` - (Optional) (Updatable) The port the source MySQL instance listens on.
 	* `source_type` - (Required) (Updatable) The specific source identifier.